TRIP Collar Strategy

 TRIP (Tripadvisor, Inc.), in the Consumer Cyclical sector, (Travel Services industry), listed on NASDAQ.

-TripAdvisor, Inc. operates as an online travel company.
-It operates in two segments, Hotels, Media & Platform; and Experiences & Dining.
-The company operates TripAdvisor-branded websites, including tripadvisor.com in the United States; and localized versions of the website in 40 markets and 20 languages.
-It also manages and operates other travel media brands that provide users the comprehensive travel-planning and trip-taking resources in the travel industry, such as bokun.io, cruisecritic.com, flipkey.com, thefork.com, helloreco.com, holidaylettings.co.uk, holidaywatchdog.com, housetrip.com, jetsetter.com, niumba.com, seatguru.com, singleplatform.com, vacationhomerentals.com, and viator.com.
-In addition, the company provides information and services for consumers to research and book restaurants reservation in travel destinations; and vacation and short-term rental properties, including full home, condominiums, villas, beach properties, cabins, and cottages.
-As of December 31, 2020, it featured 1 billion reviews and opinions on 1 billion hotels and other accommodations, restaurants, experiences, airlines, and cruises.
+Tripadvisor, Inc. functions as an online travel enterprise, organizing its operations into two main segments: Hotels, Media & Platform, and Experiences & Dining.
+Central to its business are the TripAdvisor-branded websites, including tripadvisor.com for the United States and localized versions available in 40 markets and 20 languages.
+The company also oversees a portfolio of other travel media brands, such as bokun.io, cruisecritic.com, flipkey.com, thefork.com, helloreco.com, holidaylettings.co.uk, holidaywatchdog.com, housetrip.com, jetsetter.com, niumba.com, seatguru.com, singleplatform.com, vacationhomerentals.com, and viator.com, which collectively furnish users with extensive resources for travel planning and execution.
+Beyond these offerings, Tripadvisor provides tools for consumers to research and book restaurant reservations in travel destinations, along with various vacation and short-term rental options, including entire homes, condominiums, villas, beach properties, cabins, and cottages.
+By December 31, 2020, the platform had accumulated one billion reviews and opinions across hotels, diverse accommodations, restaurants, experiences, airlines, and cruises.
+Tripadvisor, Inc. was established in 2000 and has its headquarters in Needham, Massachusetts.

-A beta of 0.91 places TRIP roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
-The trailing P/E of 59.75 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
+A beta of 0.87 places TRIP roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+The trailing P/E of 249.97 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
+TRIP pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a collar on TRIP?